AkshathRaghav/AkshathRaghav.github.io/_projects/grammarflow.md

 ## Overview

-This repository contains code to abstract the LLM output constraining process.
+GrammarFlow abstracts the **LLM constraining process for complex-response tasks**.
 It helps you define your grammar rules using Pydantic and Typing in a pythonic way, and inherently embeds metadata from these dataclasses into the prompt.
 Parsing is enabled in JSON, TOML and XML formats, with custom parsers that avoid the issues faced by `json.loads` (..etc) while parsing direct outputs.

-It can also create GNBF grammr from the same, which is used by the [llama.cpp](https://github.com/ggerganov/llama.cpp/) package for sampling logits smartly.
+Importantly, the package supports the generation of **GNBF grammar**, which integrates seamlessly with the [llama.cpp](https://github.com/ggerganov/llama.cpp/)  package.
+This integration allows for more intelligent sampling of logits, optimizing the response quality from models.

-The goal of this package was to overcome the issues faced when using langchain's output parsers with instruct language models locally.
-While GPT-4 produces consistent results in returning the correct formats, Llama-7B would cause parsing errors in my testing chains with more complex prompts.
-However, GrammarFlow was extended to cover more features to help anyone trying to work with LLMs for complex use-cases.
+The goal of this package was to overcome the issues faced when using LangChain's output parsers with instruct language models locally.
+While GPT-4 produces consistent results in returning the correct formats, local models from families like Llama and Mistral would cause parsing errors in my testing chains when I need more than just a single string response.
+Recently, GrammarFlow was extended to cover more features to help anyone trying to work with LLMs for complex use-cases: multi-grammar generation, regex patterns, etc.

-> Please reach out to `araviki [at] purdue [dot] edu` or open an issue on Github if you have any questions or inquiry related to GrammarFlow and its usage.
+> Please reach out to `araviki[at]purdue[dot]edu` or open an issue on Github if you have any questions or inquiry related to GrammarFlow and its usage.

 ## Results